kg4zow/mdbook-template/src/introduction.md

 The `theme-template/toc.html.hbs` and `theme-template/toc.js.hbs` files also include *commented-out* examples of how you might add a link to a page "outside" the book, at the top of the Table of Contents in the navigation panel.
 This could be useful if you're writing a set of books and want each one to have a link back to a common "list of books" index page.

-Below this are a few example section headers, so you can see what they look like.
+Below this are a few example section headers, so you can see what the "section lines" look like.

 # Example H1 Section Header